ocaml/dune/doc/dev/rpc-versioning.md

 editor plugin itself).

-The main goal of the system, then, is to ensure that both the server and client applications can be programmed against their own model types for each procedure as if there was no version mismatch, with all conversions being performed under the hood.
+The main goal of the system, then, is to ensure that both the server and client applications can be programmed against the current model types for each procedure, with all backwards- or forwards- conversions happening under the hood.

 ## Protocol